 - A memory where the person you’re representing shared how they knew they wanted to marry their partner

-- A memory where the person you’re representing shared how excited they were to be getting married
+- A time the person you’re representing shared how excited they were to be getting married

 - A memory where you were with the couple and saw how in love they are